 I already wrote about agave nectar not being a good sweetener alternative, because agave syrup is as bad as high-fructose corn syrup.

-But the winner of all natural sweeteners is: Xylitol.
+The winner of all natural sweeteners is: Xylitol!!!

-It’s not just another word I can use to teach my preschooler the letter x.
+It’s not just another word you can use to teach a preschooler the letter x.

 With so many health benefits, xylitol is clearly the winner when it comes to sweeteners.